-Buzzwords, jargon, acronyms, oh my!
+Buzzwords, jargon, HR vocabulary, oh my!

 Jump ahead for terms related to:

-Employee Experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including career growth, workload, company culture, and relationships with peers, managers, and leadership.
+Employee experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including career growth, workload, company culture, and relationships with peers, managers, and leadership.

-Employee Lifecycle: An HR model identifying the stages of an employee’s life at an organization from pre-hire to alumni.
+Employee lifecycle: An HR model identifying the stages of an employee’s life at an organization from pre-hire to alumni.
 Stages include recruitment, onboarding, development, retention, and offboarding.

-Employee Satisfaction: How happy or fulfilled an employee is with their job.
+Employee satisfaction: How happy or fulfilled an employee is with their job.
 This encompasses satisfaction with the company as a whole, their team and manager, and their day-to-day work.

 Non-traditional workers: Employees working in a field where 25% or less of their colleagues share their gender (nursing for men, firefighting for women).